whitfieldsj/KiCad_Libraries/README.md

 Acknowledgements
 ================
 Some of the libraries and 3D Models have been based on others found the web.
-My libraries could not be created without the tools and libraries created by others and of course the developers of KiCad:
+My libraries could not be created without the tools and libraries created by others and of course the KiCad developers and community:
  - http://www.reniemarquet.cjb.net/kicad.htm
  - http://smisioto.no-ip.org/elettronica/kicad/kicad-en.htm
  - http://www.compuphase.com/electronics/kicadlibrarian_en.htm